 These amino acids, when combined with resistance training, trigger muscle protein synthesis, the process responsible for growing muscles and getting stronger.

 The number might seem like a lot, but consider this: 4 oz of chicken breast has 24 grams of protein.
 If you make protein the main component of your meals, you’ll easily hit the minimum targeted range.
 It doesn’t need to be boring, bland, and boiled either.
 If you don’t have spare calories, you can use zero/low calorie condiments.
 If you need ideas on recipes that aren’t so calorically restrictive, follow me on Pinterest for healthy recipes.
-Finally, if you just want someone to give you guidance on how to eat for your goals, feel free to consult with me.

 Here are my source articles, which go into a much more detailed exploration of the topics I’ve lightly covered: